-It is not permissible to bow when meeting someone, whether he is a scholar or anyone else.
+It is not permissible to bow when meeting anyone, whether he is a scholar or otherwise.

-With regard to bowing when greeting someone, it is forbidden as is narrated in al-Tirmidhi from the Prophet (blessings and peace of Allah be upon him); they asked him about a man who meets his brother, can he bow to him?
-He said: “No.” And it is not permissible to bow or prostrate to anyone except Allah, may He be glorified and exalted, even though that may have been a form of greeting in other religions, as in the story of Yoosuf – “…and they fell down before him prostrate.
-And he said: ‘O my father!
-This is the interpretation of my dream aforetime!’”
-[Yoosuf 12:100].
-But in our religion it is not acceptable to bow or prostrate to anyone except Allah; in fact it is also forbidden to stand as the non-Arabs stand before one another, so how about bowing and prostrating?
-Similarly, a partial bow is also included in this prohibition.
+With regard to bowing when greeting someone, it is not allowed, as it was narrated in at-Tirmidhi that they asked the Prophet (blessings and peace of Allah be upon him) about a man who bowed when he meets his brother.
+He said: “No (do not do that).”
+That is also because it is not permissible to bow or prostrate except to Allah, may He be glorified and exalted, even though doing this by way of greeting was acceptable according to the teachings of earlier Prophets, as in the story of Yoosuf, “…and they fell down before him prostrate.
+And he said: "O my father!
+This is the interpretation of my dream aforetime…” [Yoosuf 12:100].
+But according to our laws (sharee‘ah), it is not acceptable to prostrate except to Allah.
+In fact there is even a prohibition on standing up in greeting for one another as the non-Arabs do, so how about bowing and prostrating?
+That which is a partial bow is also included in the prohibition.

 And he said:

-With regard to lowering the head when meeting prominent figures such as shaykhs and so on, or kissing the ground and so on, these are things concerning which there is no difference of opinion among the imams that they are forbidden.
-In fact merely inclining the back to anyone other than Allah, may He be glorified and exalted, is forbidden.
-In al-Musnad and elsewhere it is narrated that when Mu‘aadh ibn Jabal came back from Syria, he prostrated to the Prophet (blessings and peace of Allah be upon him), who said: “What is this, O Mu‘aadh?”
-He said: O Messenger of Allah, I saw them in Syria prostrating to their bishops and patriarchs, and they narrated that from their Prophets.
-He said: “They are lying, O Mu‘aadh; if I were to instruct anyone to prostrate to anyone else, I would have instructed a woman to prostrate to her husband because of the greatness of his rights over her.
-O Mu‘aadh, do you think that if you were to pass my grave you would prostrate?”
-He said: No. He said: “Do not do that,” or words to that effect.
+With regard to lowering the head before elders such as shaykhs and others, or kissing the ground in front of them, and the like, these are things concerning which there is no dispute among the leading scholars that they are prohibited.
+In fact merely inclining the back to anyone other than Allah, may He be glorified and exalted, is prohibited.
+In al-Musnad and elsewhere it is narrated that when Mu‘aadh ibn Jabal (may Allah be pleased with him) returned from Syria, he prostrated to the Prophet (blessings and peace of Allah be upon him and his family), and he said: “What is this, O Mu‘aadh?”
+He said: O Messenger of Allah, I saw them in Syria prostrating to their bishops and patriarchs, and they attributed that to the teachings of their Prophets.
+He said: “They are lying, O Mu‘aadh.
+If I were to instruct anyone to prostrate to anyone, I would have instructed women to prostrate to their husbands, because of the rights that Allah has given them over them.
+O Mu‘aadh, do you think that if you pass by my grave, you would prostrate?”
+He said: No. He said: “Then do not do this” – or words to that effect.

-To sum up: standing, sitting, bowing and prostrating are due only to the only One Who is deserving of worship, the Creator of the heavens and the earth; with regard to that which is due only to Allah, no one should have any share in it; this also applies to swearing by anything other than Allah, may He be glorified and exalted.
+Standing up, sitting, bowing and prostrating (which are actions done in the prayer) are due only to the One Who is truly deserving of worship, the Creator of the heavens and the earth.
+Whatever is due exclusively for Allah cannot be directed to anyone or anything else in any way, as in the case of swearing an oath by anything other than Allah, may He be glorified and exalted.